-A food intolerance is when you have discomfort or unpleasant symptoms after having some types of foods or drinks.
-After your surgery, you may have some food intolerances that you did not have before surgery.
+A food intolerance is when you have discomfort or unpleasant symptoms after having certain foods or drinks.
+After your surgery, you may have food intolerances you did not have before.

-This section explains some possible intolerances you may have after surgery.
+This section explains some possible intolerances you may have.
 You will only need to follow the tips in this section if you have these symptoms.